sroehling/FutureBudget/Retirement Simulator/variableReturn.md

 # Variable Return Rate

-An account input's return/interest rate can remain [fixed][fixedRet] or change over time.
+An account input's return/interest rate can remain [fixed][fixedReturn] or change over time.
 Variable return rates are used when the return rate is expected to change over time, or shared by different inputs.